Sheweny/website/docs/doc/structures/Command.md

 ### defaultPermission

-If the ccommand can be used by default or not.
+If the command can be used by default or not.

 Return : [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)